- Backspace is not working in Chrome? Check our below lines if you are looking for a quick solution.

-One of the most popular shortcuts in Google Chrome was the backspace key, which was used to returned to the previously opened page.
+One of the most popular shortcuts in Google Chrome was the backspace key, which was used to return to the previously opened page.

 Some users thought something was wrong with their browsers or that some kind of a bug occurred, but that’s not the case: Google intentionally removed this shortcut from Chrome.

-The reason for this is because a lot of users reported that they’ve lost their data unintentionally because they pressed backspace when they were not typing.
+The reason for this request is because a lot of users reported that they’ve lost their data unintentionally because they pressed backspace when they were not typing.

 From now on, you can navigate through Google Chrome pages by pressings Alt + left arrow, to go back, or Alt + right arrow to go forward.